For security purposes, avoid setting up sites with the username “admin”.

-How To Change Your WordPress Username From Admin To Another Username
+How To Change Your WP Admin Username

-Click on the Users > All Users section in the main menu …
+Click on the Users > All Users screen in your main menu …

-Click either on your username, or the Edit link when hovering over the username with your mouse …
+Click on your user name, or click on the Edit link when hovering over the user name with your mouse …

-You can also access your “Profile” page by selecting Users > Your Profile from your admin menu.
+You can also access your “Profile” page by selecting Users > Your Profile from your admin sidebar menu.

-So, how do you change this admin user name?
+So, how do you change a username?

 Change Admin Username By Creating A New Admin User

-Click Add New to create a new user …
+First, create a new user …

 Log out of your WordPress admin area …